threshold-network/website/src/content/pages/index.md

   bgColor: "#141414"
   rowReverse: false
 harnessThePower:
-  title: Threshold is committed to ZeroBullshit decentralization
+  title: Threshold is a Day-One-Decentralized Network
-  description: Threshold combines threshold cryptography with a cryptoeconomically-coordinated network.
-All cryptographic operations are disassembled and distributed across independent nodes, such that no commercial entity or individual has any unilateral power.
-In this way, sovereign assets and private data are not vulnerable to rogue developer teams, opaque backroom deals, regulator intervention or any other single point-of-failure events.
-Like many Web3 projects, Threshold strives to steadily minimize each application's trust impositions.
-Unlike others, Threshold is committed to full transparency ('zero bullshit') on the current state of decentralization.
+  description: For every application launched on Threshold, all cryptographic operations are disassembled and distributed across independent nodes – from Genesis.
+By avoiding a 'temporary phase' of unilateral power, sovereign assets and private data are not vulnerable to rogue developer teams, opaque backroom deals, or any other point-of-failure events.
+Like many Web3 projects, Threshold strives to steadily minimize trust impositions.
+Unlike others, Threshold provides full transparency on the current state of decentralization.
   buttons:
-    - label: About Threshold
+    - label: Learn More
       url: /about
       variant: INTERNAL_SOLID
   subitems: